Southwest under scrutiny after wave of storm cancellations

 The size and severity of the storm created havoc for airlines.
 Airports were overwhelmed by intense snowfall and drifts.
 Airlines cancelled as many as 20% of their flights Saturday and Sunday and Buffalo Niagara International Airport, close to the epicenter of the storm, remains closed Tuesday.

 Yet it has become clear that Southwest is suffering a disproportionate disruption.
-Of the approximately 2,950 flight cancellations in the U.S. by midday Tuesday, 2,549 were called off by Southwest.
+Of the 2,890 flight cancellations in the U.S. early Tuesday, 2,522 were called off by Southwest.

 Southwest spokesman Jay McVay said at a press conference in Houston that cancellations snowballed as storm systems moved across the country, leaving flight crews and planes out of place.